jcolag/silver-bat-01-seeking-refuge/text/07-entrance.md

 "Psst."
 Alexia waves us all over from the files.
 "OK, everybody.
 I think I'm through.
 Tè, grab an antenna and let's punch through to find out."

-About an hour later, we haven't put anything like a significant dent in the files, but that's not why we're here and we still have a fair collection to bring back.
+About an hour later, we haven't put anything like a significant dent in the files---though that's not why we're here---and we still have a fair collection to bring back.
 Of course, we're also not in the business of knocking out and collecting GORGON agents, and yet we've got six of them tied up and tranquilized in the corner, so sometimes life is full of little surprises, I guess.

 "I'm on their network!
-It's completely different than what's on this side, completely different protocols and security, but it's a lot better to work with than taking pictures of files."
+It's completely different from what's on this side, completely different protocols and security, but it's a lot better to work with than taking pictures of files."
 The kid brings up a fair point.
-"Working...working...I can see their security setup, a lot more sophisticated than what we've been dealing with out here, but I think I can weaken it a little.
-And those are are the controls for the lighting, the interior door controls, separate from the cell doors over here, and this looks like the door right out there.
+"Working...working...I can see their security setup, a lot more sophisticated than what we've been dealing with, out here, but I think I can weaken it a little.
+And those are the controls for the lighting, the interior door controls, separate from the cell doors over here, and this looks like the door right out there.
 OK, I think I've got it."

 "Well, then," I ask, "are we all ready to walk into the lion's den?"
 Granted, this would be a highly awkward time to decide to turn back, but it's also the last time we'll have that option.

 "Absolutely," they all say in unison.

-"Then gather up your stuff and let's go!"
+"Then gather your equipment and let's go!"
 Tè works a bit more and there's a clanking sound in the hall, the door unlocking for us.